viernes, 16 de diciembre de 1988

 I lack the dream to ask:

-Where is that ship that I threw into the sea?
+Where is that ship I cast into the sea?

 How does love live in my absence?

-Why the closer I get, the more I lose you?
+Why is it that the closer I come, the more I lose you?

 lunes, 11 de julio de 1988